groc-prog/pyneo4j-ogm/README.md

 class Consumed(RelationshipModel):
   """
   Unlike the models above, this class represents a relationship between two nodes.
 In this case, it represents the relationship between the `Developer` and `Coffee` models.
 Like with node-models, the `Settings` class allows us to define some settings for this relationship.

+  Note that the relationship itself does not define it's start- and end-nodes, making it reusable for other models as well.
   """
   liked: bool